qubit4/typescript-logger/README.md

-finance logger in Typescript, based on the tutorial by Net Ninja
+finance logger in Typescript, based on a tutorial by Net Ninja